espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Trackless (Greater).md

 # Trackless (Greater)
 ![[systems-pf2e-icons-default-icons-equipment.svg|150]]

-Trackless runes are common among hunters and trappers, as well as thieves and anyone [[Fleeing]] pursuit.
+Trackless runes are common among hunters and trappers, as well as thieves and anyone [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fleeing]] pursuit.
 While wearing trackless footwear, you have a +4 item bonus to the DC to track you.
 However, this bonus doesn't stack with the status bonus from _[[Vanishing Tracks]]_.

 **Activate**2 command, envision